deepkit/deepkit-website2/src/pages/static/terms.md

 - We reserve the right to cancel anytime.
 If we cancel it, you get a refund for the remaining days.
 - We use Stripe as payment provider.
 By using our services, you agree to the Stripe terms and conditions.
 - We use whatever technology we think is best for the job.
 We do not use any technology you request.
+- We use Google Cloud Platform for our services.
+By using our services, you agree to the Google Cloud Platform terms and conditions.

 ## Offer: Startup Boost